Sediment Control Products – The Role of Dewatering Bags for Silt

 When working with dewatering bags for silt or other sediment control products, there are certain requirements that you must follow in order to minimize the discharge of pollutants in stormwater from your project:

-- When a body of water is located within 50 feet of the site’s earth disturbances, you must provide and maintain natural buffers and/or equivalent sediment and erosion controls.
+- When a body of water is within 50 feet of the site’s earth disturbances, you must provide and maintain natural buffers and/or equivalent sediment and erosion controls.

 - Direct stormwater to vegetated areas and maximize stormwater infiltration and filtering to